 Continuing towards Chepstow we pass Piercefield, visiting some of its viewpoints created for tourists in the 1700s.
 At Chepstow we visit the Castle before joining the Severn at Beachley.

 Gloucestershire hosts interesting and unusual traditions.
-In this show a selection of events are covered, which include (amongst others) Gloucester Tall Ships festival, Dragon Boat racing, and the famous Cheese rolling!
+In this show a selection of events are covered, which include (amongst others) Gloucester Tall Ships festival, Dragon Boat racing, Sheep Racing, and the famous Cheese Rolling!

 This show is a visitors perspective, it’s not affiliated with the cathedral.

 A show of my best clips from the past 7 years.
 I tailor it differently to each group, trying to fit in something local.
-The show ends in a guessing game- guess the place by the view from the air.
-Accompanied by a print display.
+The show ends in a guessing game; guess the place by the view from the air.

-A selection of festive traditions such as the Gloucester Christmas Lantern parade and Morris dancers.
+A selection of festive traditions such as the Gloucester Christmas Lantern parade, reindeer, alpacas and Morris dancers.
 Also some beautiful snowy scenes from the Cotswolds.